- Download our Beijing Schools Guide

 Taxis are quite easy to use as long as passengers know where they are going or have it written down, although some drivers will occasionally try to con seemingly unsuspecting foreign passengers.

-Cabs are also the only form of public transport available at any time of the day or night in Beijing, but commuters should be aware that the number of cabs on duty decreases at night, unless the passenger happens to be near to a well-known late-night hotspot.
-Ride-hailing apps, such as DiDi, are convenient and allow drivers to be tracked and provide details on the price of the trip in advance.
+Cabs are also the only form of public transport available at any time of the day or night in Beijing, but commuters should be aware that the number of cabs on duty decreases at night.
+Ride-hailing apps, such as DiDi, are convenient, allow drivers to be tracked and provide details of the price of the trip in advance.

 Driving in Beijing